For starters, let me make it clear I have the utmost admiration and respect for anyone who registers to run for political office.

 If I were making my vote in Somerset ward, despite our sometimes political differences, I wouldn’t hesitate to cast my ballot for McKenney, a mother, a wife and a strong leader on council.
 Somerset residents are lucky to have her.

 Many of the same accolades can be given to Kitchissippi Coun.
 Jeff Leiper, who represents one of the most difficult wards in the city.
 The neighbourhoods are diverse – often placing conflicting demands on their councillor.
 Just ask former city councillor Katherine Hobbs who had difficulty juggling the varying interests of the ward.
 A strong believer in public transit, Leiper is also a big proponent of increasing bike safety – and yes – he is a four-season cycler.
 No surprise there.

 Leiper is facing longtime activist Daniel Stinger.
 I have a lot of time for Stringer.
 He’s the real deal.
 But it’s near impossible to take on an incumbent who’s doing a great job.
 And Leiper is.

-When Leiper heard changes to bus routes were negatively hurting Barrhaven residents, he took public transit out to a Barrhaven public meeting to hear their concerns first-hand.
+When Leiper heard changes to bus routes were negatively hurting Barrhaven residents, he went out to a Barrhaven public meeting to hear their concerns first-hand.
 Very impressive.
 And that’s how he operates.
+(Editors Note: This blog originally wrote Leiper took the bus to Barrhaven.
+Leiper says he in fact drove to the meeting.)
 A strong ward rep with a vision for the city.
 Definitely mayoral material.

 Leiper keeps his residents happy.
 He’s one of them.